-The NHS Health Careers website provides insight into different careers and specialties within the health sector Volunteer in your spare time, if you can All forms of voluntary work can provide helpful work experience.
-Whilst volunteer work in the NHS might be disrupted at this time other schemes may still be in operation and worth exploring.
+Volunteer in your spare time

+All forms of voluntary work can provide helpful work experience.
+While volunteer work in the NHS might be disrupted at this time other schemes may still be in operation and worth exploring.
 Working with other people in a caring or service role, and in particular with people who are ill, disabled or disadvantaged is preferable, but will be difficult to arrange at this time.
 When undertaking any type of voluntary work, it is essential that you follow the Government's guidelines on social distancing.

 Voluntary commitments to community groups (for example groups related to the work of churches, mosques and temples, or other groups such as Scouts or Guides) and online community support groups may also provide valuable experience of taking on responsibility, dealing with people and communicating effectively.
 It is likely that these sorts of volunteering opportunities will start to run again before healthcare related opportunities are available.

 Remember: it is what you learn about yourself, about other people and about how effective care is delivered and received that counts.
 What you did is only a small part of the story; it is how you communicate what you learnt which matters.

 Useful volunteering websites may include, but are not limited to: